Why Destination Brands Need Different Rules Than Consumer Brands

 - Success is distributed.
 When a tourism campaign works, the benefit flows to hundreds of independent businesses.
 Measuring total economic impact requires cooperation across the ecosystem.

-- Long-term vs. short-term tensions.
-A viral social media moment might drive a surge of visitors that overwhelms local infrastructure and damages the experience.
+- Long-term versus short-term tensions.
+A viral social moment might drive a surge of visitors that overwhelms local infrastructure and damages the experience.
 Was that good for the brand?

 They should ask about stakeholders before they ask about aesthetics.
-If the first conversation is about colors and logos, the agency is thinking like a consumer brand shop.
+If the first conversation is about colors and logos, you're talking to a consumer brand shop.
 The first conversation should be about the ecosystem: who has a stake, who makes decisions, what political dynamics exist.

 They should have a framework for multi-audience communication.
-Ask how they'll handle the fact that you're speaking to tourists, residents, business travelers, and event planners simultaneously.
-If they don't have a clear answer, they haven't done this before.
+Ask how they'll handle speaking to tourists, residents, business travelers, and event planners simultaneously.
+No clear answer means they haven't done this before.

 They should spend time in the place.
 Destination branding done remotely is destination branding done wrong.
 The strategist needs to walk the streets, eat at the restaurants, talk to the locals, and feel what makes the place distinctive.
 That can't be done from a Zoom call.

 They should understand the political dimension.
 Brand adoption in a multi-stakeholder environment is a political act.
-The agency should have experience navigating public processes, community engagement, and the reality that not everyone will love the brand -- and that's okay, as long as the right people adopt it.
+The right partner has navigated public processes and community engagement, and knows that not everyone will love the brand -- and that's fine, as long as the right people adopt it.